 - Theoretical and laboratory study of habitable conditions on other planetary surfaces

 - Assessments of specific martian environments through modelling

 - Detection of organic molecules in extraterrestrial samples

-Specific project details to be offered for 2019 start are listed on our job and studentship page.
+Specific project details to be offered will be listed on our site.